-Christmas as a whole can seem like an insurmountable mountain to be climbed.
-There’s the gift buying (and wrapping), the food to buy and prepare, the events to keep track of, not to mention hosting visiting friends and family.
+Christmas, as a whole, can seem like an insurmountable mountain to be climbed.
+There’s the gift-buying (and wrapping), the food to buy and prepare and the events to keep track of, not to mention hosting visiting friends and family.

 Making a list (and checking it twice!) will help you keep track of everything that needs to be done.
 By dividing up the festive season into smaller, manageable chunks, and starting early, you can enjoy a stress-free Christmas.
 Here’s how …

 To do early November: pre-order turkey and tree

 Planning ahead reduces stress and anxiety leading to better productivity and allows you to carve out time for relaxation, even indulgence, as the big day draws closer.

 Pre-ordering is a great way to start ticking things off your list and ensures you get the tree, cut of meat or popular toys you want before they sell out.

 For real trees, Kibsons, Oleander and Ace Hardware are all taking online pre-orders for their firs now and Spinneys is taking orders from November 20, with deliveries commencing towards the end of the month.
 Oleander is also offering a range of festive wreaths made from real fir cut-offs.

 “We would encourage customers to order early to avoid missing out on the tree of their preference, as demand is high,” says Daniel Cabral at Kibsons.